Download and print as a PDF (180kB pdf)

 Why are there different types?

-Colour vision deficiency occurs when the lightsensitive cells in the retina that interpret colour do not function properly.
-These cells are called cones and there are 3 types which process the three primary colours: red, green and blue.
 For normal colour vision, all three cone types must work correctly.
-When one of these types doesn’t work properly, then the affected person will have problems with that colour.
+When one of these types does not work properly, then the affected person will have problems with that colour.

 Why are men more affected than women?

-Faulty colour vision runs in the family and is carried on the X-chromosome.
-Men are born with one X and one Y chromosome, whereas women are born with two X chromosomes.
-Therefore, women can sometimes overcome the faulty gene with their second normal X chromosome but men don’t have a second X chromosome to help compensate for the faulty gene.
-The most usual transmission is from maternal grandfather to grandson, through the mum as a carrier with one faulty X chromosome.
-Women will only have a colour vision deficiency if both X chromosomes carry similar abnormal genes.
+The faulty gene is usually passed from maternal grandfather to grandson, through the mum as a carrier with one faulty X chromosome.
+Women will only have a colour vision deficiency if both X chromosomes carry similar faulty genes.

-Why does it matter?
+Why does colour vision deficiency matter?

 Many people with a colour vision deficiency go through life with no trouble at all as it doesn’t affect vision or general health.
 However, there are certain careers that require good colour vision:

-• Pilots.
+• Pilots

-• Certain jobs in the armed forces.
+• Certain jobs in the armed forces

-• The Fire Service.
+• The Fire Service

-• Police.
+• Police

-• Train drivers.
+• Train drivers

-• Electrical engineers.
+• Electrical engineers

-• Workers in paint, paper and textile manufacturing.
+• Workers in paint, paper and textile manufacturing

 How is colour vision deficiency treated?